GSA/digitalgov.gov/content/topics/analytics/_index.md

     summary: "Learn how you can take a deep dive into analytics and uncover phishing attempts or other improper use of your agency’s content, logo, or brand."
     href: "https://digital.gov/2020/10/26/true-crime-detectives-how-we-used-free-web-metrics-tools-to-uncover-a-cybersecurity-incident/"
   - title: "How to track performance"
-    summary: "Use this step-by-step guide to pick metrics and tools for tracking performance on your site."
+    summary: "Use this step-by-step guide to choose metrics & tools, set budgets & goals, and add site tracking on your website."
     href: "https://designsystem.digital.gov/performance/how/"
 ---